okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 This event is fired when the framework is in **Enforce and log per client** mode and a specific client, IP address, or device identifier combination makes more than two concurrent requests.
 The System Log contains information about the client ID, IP address, device identifier, and the actual user if the user already has a valid session.

 * [`system.client.rate_limit.notification`](/docs/reference/api/event-types/?q=system.client.rate_limit.notification)<br>
 This event is fired when the framework is in **Log per client** mode and a specific client, IP address, or device identifier combination exceeds the total limit of 60 requests per minute.
-However, the end user won't see a rate-limit violation.
+However, the end user won't see a rate limit violation.
 Okta fires only a `notification` System Log event.
 The System Log contains information about the client ID, IP address, device identifier, and the actual user if the user already has a valid session.

 * [`system.client.concurrency_rate_limit.notification`](/docs/reference/api/event-types/?q=system.client.concurrency_rate_limit.notification)<br>
 This event is fired when the framework is turned on in **Log per client** mode and a specific client, IP address, Device token combination makes more than two concurrent requests.
-However, the end user won't see a rate-limit violation.
+However, the end user won't see a rate limit violation.
 Okta fires only a `notification` System Log event.
 The System Log contains information about the client ID, IP address, Device identifier, and the actual user if the user already has a valid session.

 ### Operation rate limits

-Some [rate limits](/docs/reference/rate-limits/) are enforced on specific actions within Okta, regardless of which API is called to invoke the action.
+Some rate limits are enforced on specific actions within Okta, regardless of which API is called to invoke the action.
 For example, though there are multiple ways to initiate an SMS to a user, there may be a limit on how many are sent out, regardless of which API requests has been made to initiate the messages.
 The following event types may appear in these varying cases:

 * [`system.operation.rate_limit.violation`](/docs/reference/api/event-types/?q=system.operation.rate_limit.violation)<br>
 This event type is sent once per rate limit period when a request or action is rejected for exceeding a rate limit.
 For example, if the rate limit that was exceeded has a reset period of one minute, then one event of this type is emitted during that period for the applicable scope.